Sign in and browse with speed and security

 The volume of spam calls are growing significantly every year and reached more than 26 billion calls in 2019 (Truecaller)

 Spam messages accounted for more than 53% of e-mail traffic in 2019 (Statista)

-Here's another example: you'd like to receive text messages via a convenient for you messenger from services you use regularly, but you're afraid that your personal contact will be shared with third parties without your control.
+Here's another example: you'd like to receive text messages via a convenient messenger, from services you use regularly, but you're afraid that your personal contacts will be shared with third parties without your control.
 This makes for quite an uncanny dilemma for any and all users looking to manage their metadata responsibly.
-Because the company, now having your phone number, re-sells it to other similar services, which continuously spam you with food delivery promotions in an area you don't even reside!
+Because the company, now having your phone number, re-sells it to other similar services, which continuously spam you with food delivery promotions in an area you don't even reside in!
 That’s why most of us settle with using only our emails for communication.
 It’s like breathing, but through the mask.
 You just don’t get the desired user experience.

 To sum it all up, while users do desire a personalised experience, they are undoubtedly concerned about privacy.